 Reference number: FP1819-013

-We are proposing a new footpath on Hibiscus Coast Highway in Silverdale.
-Proposed works include a new walking route along the western side of the highway, a raised pedestrian crossing on Silverdale Street and a cut-through path to Agency Lane.
+We proposed a new footpath on Hibiscus Coast Highway in Silverdale.
+The proposed works would have included a new walking route along the western side of the highway, a raised pedestrian crossing on Silverdale Street and a cut-through path to Agency Lane.

-This proposal is part of our footpath programme, which aims to improve pedestrian accessibility all over Auckland.
+This proposal was part of our footpath programme, which aims to improve pedestrian accessibility all over Auckland.

 Why the changes are needed

 These changes are needed to connect key retail centres in Silverdale and will eventually complete a missing walking link along the highway between Silverdale Street and Millwater Parkway.
 The proposed path will enable safer and more convenient walking journeys in the area.